rookieinscu/PHP-shopping_web/README.md

 # SCUbookstore (name will be changed in a short time)
 a homework of php7.1.9 and mysql5.7.19, including login, register, user admin, book admin, shopping admin, friends admin, and integral.
+We may do it online finally, also may not. use wamp(x64) to run php, use dreamweaver cc2018 (update to cc2019 at 30th.Oct,2018) and phpstorm to edit php, and use phpmyadmin to operate mysql.

-We may do it online finally, also may not. classify the homework into 6 modulars: login, user info, book info, trade info, intergral info, and admin info.
+classify the homework into 6 modulars: login, user info, book info, trade info, intergral info, and admin info.

 By Oct.10th,2018: